MumenJarrah/CloudLabs/lab8.md

 In this output you see all the HTTP related packet.
 The outputs shows mutliple HTTP request and responce packets.
 This is because modern websites may store different objects such as images and videos on different servers and are retrieved through a seperate HTTP request.

 - Find the first HTTP request.
-In our example it is the first HTTP GET request at the top (No. FILL-THIS).
+In our example it is the first HTTP GET request at the top (No. 438).
   The lower screen shows the packet details.
 It shows all the header of the packets including ethernet, IP, TCP, and HTTP.
 The HTTP request shows a GET request for www.facebook.com

-- Following that request there is a HTTP responce.
+- Following that request there is a HTTP response.
   Find the packet in your output.
-In out output it is packet no. FILL-THIS
+In out output it is packet No. 443

     ![](images/lab8-wk-http-222.png)

   The response states response code of 200.
-Which indicates a succefull processing of the HTTP request.
+Which indicates a successful processing of the HTTP request.
-  At the end of the responce we can see the bytes of the returned page.
+  At the end of the response we can see the bytes of the returned page.

 - Also, you can filter the packets using the host name: `host.name == "www.facebook.com"`